 Hot Belt Shaper – Does it Work?

-As with any wearable fitness technology, like Flex Belt which also targets the abdomen, there is some truth to the manufacturer claims that using Hot Belt to lose weight is an effective method.
-The belt is very similar to items marketed as waist trainers, as it compresses the core and raises body temperature.
+As with any wearable fitness technology, like Flex Belt, which also targets the abdomen, there is some truth to the manufacturer claims that using Hot Belt to lose weight is an effective method.
+The belt is very similar to waist trainers’ items, as it compresses the core and raises body temperature.